TonyG-FWE/evidence-quest/README.md

 ## Nerdy demo

-The [12-minute run of show](docs/game-review/NERDY-DEMO-RUN-OF-SHOW-20260925.md) starts at Rina’s bakery, reached by ordinary fresh play before the call.
-It covers reading support, roof repair and baking, then writing and previewing Sol’s ending.
-Fullscreen is available in the main toolbar.
-Share computer audio so the audience can hear the game.

-At the bakery, click a highlighted object and then its recipient or destination, or drag it there.
-Pip approaches before picking up or handing over materials.
-Drag to direct the roof repair; work the dough in the bowl with short strokes that keep their progress when you release, then cut, bake and hand over the loaf.
-The current instruction follows each step.
-Keyboard alternatives remain available under the precise controls.
-The run of show includes the complete cursor route and a clearly labeled recording of the verified feedback response; this repair makes no further provider requests.

 The [demo checklist and evidence](docs/game-review/NERDY-DEMO-20260924.md) distinguish completed demo checks from remaining production-art and performance qualifications.
 The clean demo presentation does not change artwork approval status.